sunny567s35/Mthree-SRE-Notes/README.md

 * * *

-# DevOps & Cloud Learning Repository
+# SRE Repository

 This repository contains structured learning materials on **Git, SQL, Shell Scripting, Docker, Jenkins, Kubernetes, and Flask deployment on AWS EC2**.
-The content is organized by **weeks**, covering key DevOps and cloud concepts.
+The content is organized by **weeks**, covering key SRE and Scripting concepts.

 ---